Business Administration (MBA)

-Note: The GMAT requirement has been waived for the 2022-2023 admissions cycle due to the COVID-19 pandemic.
+Note: The GMAT requirement has been waived for the 2022-2023 admissions cycle.
 Applicants require a minimum cumulative average of B (70%) to be eligible without a GMAT score.

 - 4-year undergraduate degree from a recognized university or equivalent and a score on the Graduate Management Admission Test (GMAT).
 The combination of GPA and GMAT score must correspond to the table below*

 - International applicants must meet the minimum Laurentian University language requirements (details available at http://laurentian.ca/international)